-Throughout my career as a fitness trainer, I’ve routinely instructed my clients to go on a high-protein diet to set their nutrition on the right path.
+Throughout my career as a fitness trainer, I consistently recommended that my clients incorporate a high-protein diet to establish a strong nutritional foundation.

-So, based on my research and observations, I’ll explain whether protein consumption helps you lose fat and the benefits of consuming a high-protein diet.
+This article aims to uncover whether protein consumption contributes to fat loss and to highlight the benefits of consuming a high-protein diet.

 Does Eating Protein Burn Fat?

 According to a study published by the National Institute of Health, protein requires more energy to digest, increasing the body's thermogenesis and enhancing the body's ability to burn fat .

 Furthermore, protein is known to promote satiety, which allows you to feel full for longer throughout the day, thereby decreasing your calorie intake.